lortza/lortza.github.io/_posts/2017-11-30-kill-the-rails-server.markdown

 ---
 layout: post
-title:  How to Fix when the Rails Server is Already Running, but not where you can find it
+title:  How to fix it when the Rails Server is already running, but not where you can find it
 date:   2017-11-30
 ---